 KLIA.
 Kuala Lumpur International Airport, voted the world’s best.
-At least, it was in 2004.
+In 2004.

 I’ve arrived and departed from this airport more times than I can count.
-From an early age, the parents would take my sister and I to spend our summers in Kuala Lumpur, Malaysia— our dad’s birth home situated just outside the cacophony of the city.
+From an early age, my parents would take my sister and I to spend our summers in Kuala Lumpur, Malaysia— our dad’s birth home situated just outside the cacophony of the city.
 Our visits would coincide with KL’s peak season of heat, air pollution, and mosquitos.
-I was a kid raised in the West, so it was torturous.
-My little body revolted against the tropical shock.
-My skin burned, my limbs doubled in size with bleeding bites, my eyelids swelled with erratic growths, and my intestines were no match for the incredible street food.
-Malaysia summers meant spells of sickness and inevitable trips to the walk-in clinic.
+As as child raised in the West, this was torturous.
+My little body revolted against the tropical shock; my skin burned, my limbs doubled in size with bleeding bites, my eyelids swelled with erratic growths, and my delicate intestines were no match for the incredible street food.
+Malaysia summers meant spells of sickness and inevitable trips to the 24 hour walk-in clinic.

-It also meant that dai bat would be knocking at the bedroom door.
-Shaking his head and chuckling at my packets of pills too big to swallow, he would offer me herbs, oils, ointments instead. dai bat was the oldest of my dad’s seven brothers.
-He was the black sheep of a family of proud businessmen, being a self-trained herbalist and botanist.
+It also meant that dai bat would be knocking at the bedroom door, chuckling and shaking his head at my packets of pills too big to swallow.
+As an alternative, he would offer me herbs, oils, ointments. dai bat was the oldest of my dad’s seven brothers.
+He was the black sheep of a family of proud businessmen.
+A self-trained herbalist and botanist.
 A university drop-out planning to start his own university.
 Unmarried.
 Childless.
-He chose his own English name: forest, which was fitting. dai bat was a mountain man dressed as if he had just emerged from the woods.
+He chose his own English name: forest, which was fitting. dai bat was a mountain man dressed as if he had just emerged from the jungle.

 dai bat was also my nutritionist.
-After a night of feverish vomiting, I would wake up to his porridge, a porridge that we all agree kept my grandmother alive for years beyond what nature intended.
+After a night of feverish vomiting, I would wake up to a bowl of his porridge sitting alone in the kitchen, a porridge that we all agree kept my grandmother alive for years beyond what nature intended.
 Outside the window, he would be in his usual spot, out front under the gazebo in his prolific garden of mango trees.
 Legs crossed.
 Face hidden behind a newspaper spread.
-I used to think he looked like a statue out there, his stoic presence animated by the dance of the butterflies and geckos that called his plants home.
+He looked like a statue out there, his stoic presence animated by the dance of the butterflies and geckos that called his plants home.

 In the afternoon, I would weakly saunter into the kitchen.
-Underneath a round plastic food cover would be a sandwich of beets, dragonfruit, and seaweed prepared for me. dai bat swore by seaweed.
+Underneath a plastic food cover would be a sandwich of beets, dragonfruit, and seaweed prepared for me. dai bat swore by seaweed.
 He would put it in everything— told me that it saved a pack of Korean climbers facing death when trapped on Mount Kilimanjaro.
-As an elder who dedicated his life to guiding hikers through treacherous jungle and mountains, dai bat seemed to be beyond the grasp of mortality.
+As an elder who dedicated his life to guiding hikers through treacherous jungle terrain, dai bat seemed beyond the grasp of mortality.

-Even as a child, I held on to his every piece of wisdom.
-I was about seven when he handed me my first comic book.
-It didn’t matter that I couldn’t read a word of Chinese, I obsessed over the elephants and gleaned from the illustrations that poachers were evil.
-Seeing me eyeing one of his teapots in the old wooden cabinets, dai bat pulled it out, cleaned off the cobwebs, and handed it to me as a gift.
+Even as a kid, I held on to his every piece of wisdom.
+I was seven when he handed me my first comic book.
+It didn’t matter that I couldn’t read a word of Chinese, I obsessed over the illustrations and became wholly endeared to elephants.
+When dai bat saw me hovering over the his teapots in the old wooden cabinets, he pulled it out, cleaned off the cobwebs, and handed it to me as a gift.
 From that point on, I would collect miniature teapots whenever and wherever we travelled.
 As I got older, I went to dai bat with questions about my struggling vegetarianism.
 I remember my first cooking lesson from him, the GI index charts and photocopies, the duck (that he swore was not a meat), and of course, the seaweed.
 When I became a university student studying dance, I would do yoga, ballet, and Modern dance across-the-floor phrases in the living room.
-One time, he glanced over, and — I’ll never forget this— he put down his paper, and joined me.
+One time, he glanced over, put his newspaper down, and joined me.
 He began explaining Qi Gong principles, demonstrating certain breathing exercises.
 We practised them together.

-It used to be that, when I was younger, and it was time to fly back to Vancouver, I would leave dai bat these little letters.
+Early on, whenever it was that inevitable time to fly back to Vancouver, I would leave dai bat little letters in sloppy Chinese.
 Enamoured notes of thanks.
-I was always too embarrassed to express my admiration in person, knowing he was not one for sentiment.
-I don’t know when, but at some point I stopped writing the letters.
+I was too embarrassed to express my admiration in person, knowing he was not one for sentiment.
+At some point, I stopped writing them.

 Our trips to KL became less frequent.
 Years and years would go by between visits.
 But when we did finally return, dai bat would be just as we left him.
 Perched out front under the gazebo.
 Behind the newspaper.
 With the mangos, the butterflies, the geckos.
-It’d be like we never left, except that KL would more modern, more affluent, more corrupt, while the house got more weary and meek with age.
-The paint of the gate rusted over, the roof of the house sullen and caving, the cement pavement erupting with roots desperate for air.
+It’d be like we never left, except that KL would be more metropolitan, more affluent, more complicated, while the house got wearier and more meek with age— the blue paint of the gate eroding, the roof of the house sullen and caving, the cement pavement erupting with roots desperate for air.

 Summer of 2013.
-My grandmother was dead, and had been dead for 100 days.
+My grandmother was dead and had been dead for 100 days.
 This meant two things.
 One, we were finally allowed to visit the homes of friends and family, without fear of bringing ill spirits upon them.
 Two, this was an auspicious time for us to visit the plot where her ashes had been planted.
-The plot was a little piece of land in a swanky funerary establishment an hour into the countryside called Nirvana.
-On these rolling hills— plot after plot after plot was laid out with mathematical precision.
+The plot was a little square of land in a swanky funerary establishment an hour into the countryside called Nirvana.
+Built on these rolling hills— Nirvana was plot after plot after plot of the deceased laid out with mathematical precision.
 You had to drive, the property was so expansive.
-Something about the whole scene reminded me of the movie Toys with Robin Williams.
-One of us was holding a piece of paper with grandma’s plot number T320145, everyone else with nose pressed to window, pointing and exclaiming as we drew nearer.
+Something about the rolling hills reminded me of the movie Toys with Robin Williams.
+One of us held the piece of paper with grandma’s plot number T320145, everyone else with nose pressed to window, pointing and exclaiming as we drew nearer.

-The caretakers had been doing a shit job of keeping the plot clean despite the hefty price the seven brothers and one sister were paying.
+The caretakers had been doing a shit job of keeping the plot clean despite the hefty price the eight siblings were paying.
 We showed up and started to pluck away the leaves and debris.
-The tent hadn’t arrived but we all knew it would be impossible to tolerate the ceremony in the sun.
-The monk showed up late, rolling up in a Benz.
-We waited for the tent to arrive.
+To our dismay, the tent hadn’t arrived yet but we all knew it would be impossible to tolerate the ceremony in the sun.
+The monk showed up fifteen minutes later than scheduled, rolling up in a Benz, on their cellphone.
+We waited for the tent, beads of sweat dropping down the sides of our faces.
+Eventually, everything was in place.
 The chanting began to the drone of the bell.
 At last, we burned for my grandmother: buns, fruits, sticky rice, dumplings, noodles.
 Enough carbohydrates to last her a good while.

 I was staying in her room, the only one without air-con.
-It was clear that nothing in there had changed over the last fifty years.
-That felt like its purpose.
-To stay ever so still.
+Nothing in the room had changed over the last fifty years.
 Everything was caked in brown dust— her clothes, her furniture, her boxes of jewelry, her ivory comb.
-Even when she lost most of all her physical and mental facilities, she would still comb her hair.
+Even when the last of her physical and mental facilities waned, she would comb her hair every morning.

 Spring 2016.
 Just my father and I travelling to Malaysia together this time.
 The first and only time.